google-coral/tflite/python/examples/classification/README.md

 1. First, be sure you have completed the [setup instructions for your Coral device](https://coral.withgoogle.com/docs/accelerator/get-started/).

-    Importantly, you should have the latest TensorFlow lite runtime installed (as per the [Python quickstart](
+    Importantly, you should have the latest TensorFlow Lite runtime installed (as per the [Python quickstart](
     https://www.tensorflow.org/lite/guide/python)